-- · current and projected chip prices; - projected price erosion for the manufacturer's particular chips; - · supply and demand issues; - overall manufacturing capability within the manufacturer's target market(s); - · the availability of funds to the manufacturer; - the technology roadmap of the manufacturer; and - the price and availability of equipment needed within the 300 mm facility.
+- current and projected chip prices; - projected price erosion for the manufacturer's particular chips;

+- supply and demand issues; - overall manufacturing capability within the manufacturer's target market(s); - the availability of funds to the manufacturer; - the technology roadmap of the manufacturer; and - the price and availability of equipment needed within the 300 mm facility.

 One or more of these internal and external factors, as well as other factors, including factors that a manufacturer may choose to not publicly disclose, can impact the decision to maintain a 300 mm conversion schedule, to delay the conversion schedule for a period of time, or to cancel the conversion.
+It is also possible that the conversion to 300 mm wafers will occur on different schedules for DRAM chip manufacturers and flash memory chip manufacturers.
 We have invested significant resources to develop technology that addresses the market for 300 mm wafers.
-If manufacturers of memory devices delay or discontinue an existing transition to 300 mm wafers, or make the transition more slowly than we currently expect, our growth and profitability could be impeded.
+If manufacturers of memory devices delay or discontinue the transition to 300 mm wafers, or make the transition more slowly than we currently expect, our growth and profitability could be impeded.
 In addition, any delay in large-scale adoption of manufacturing based upon 300 mm wafers would provide time for other companies to develop and market products that compete with ours, which could harm our competitive position.